ragged/unicorns_game_of_life/README.md

 unicorn_game_of_life
 ====================

-Short implementation of Conways game of life for Pimodoris Unicorn Hat
+Short implementation of Conways game of life for Pimoronis Unicorn Hat

+Quite simple for now, with predefined objects like a Glide.
+Will add custom insertion later